Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Multi-Granularity Alignment (MGA)

 Here, $U(a,b)$ represents the uniform distribution between $a$ and $b$ and is predefined.
 Afterwards, the detection losses $\mathcal{L}_\text{det}^{\mathcal{T}}$ and $\mathcal{L}_\text{det}^{\mathcal{S}}$, obtained by evaluating the teacher and student detectors on the above input date, are employed as the assessment results to derive the update factor $\delta$, as follows,

 where $\tau_{1}$ and $\tau_{2}$ are two constant values.

 Finally, the weights of the teacher detection model can be updated by our AEMA with $\delta$ as follows,

-By using AEMA, we can take into account the assessments of two detectors to guide the update the teacher detection, resulting in better pseudo labels, as shown in Figure~\ref{fig:fig5} (b).
+By using AEMA, we can take into account assessments of two detectors to guide the update of teacher detection, leading to better pseudo labels, as in Figure~\ref{fig:fig5} (b).
 Furthermore, we show the statistic comparison of the pseudo labels obtained by teacher detector with EMA and our proposed AEMA in term of accuracy in Figure~\ref{fig:fig5} (d).
 As demonstrated in Figure~\ref{fig:fig5} (d), we can see that, the quality of the pseudo labels is clearly improved.
 We will further analyze the effectiveness of our AEMA in later experimental section.